collabapilab/ltrcol-2574-portal/README.md

 # LTRCOL-2574 Sample Portal

-The following contains a sample web portal with skeleton code that allows you to perform certain administrative and/or user functions on Cisco Unified Collaboration products.
+This Repo contains a sample web portal (Provisioning Portal) that allows you to perform certain administrative and/or user functions on Cisco Collaboration products.
+This Repo is accompanying CiscoLive Lab LTRCOL-2574

+master Branch contains the fully built-out Portal skeleton Branch contains a partially built-out Portal that is meant to be used while Following the [CiscoLive Lab Guide](https://collabapilab.ciscolive.com/)

-## Steps to start
+## Steps to start up the Portal after Cloning

 ### Step 1